slobanov/kotlin-for-java-dev/README.md

    * It contains a double letter (at least two similar letters following one another).
  * TaxiPark - is the class that stores information about registered drivers, passengers, and their trips;
    TaxiParkTask - a set of six functions which collect different statistics about the data.

+## Week 4
+ * Rational - a class representing rational numbers and a couple of auxiliary functions

 - - - -
 Sergey Lobanov
 [s.y.lobanov@yandex.ru](mailto:s.y.lobanov@yandex.ru?Subject=otus-springframework-2018-11-slobanov)